High-throughput ab initio reaction mechanism exploration in the cloud with automated multi-reference validation: Computational Methodology

 Catalytic reactions, especially those involving $3d$-metal catalysts, often show strong electron correlation effects even in the ground state, but, in particular, in transition state structures due to bond formation and breaking.
 In such situations, static electron correlation breaks the accuracy of single-reference methods such as coupled-cluster, because a multi-configurational wave function will be required as reference.
 For an accurate description of these cases, multi-reference methods must therefore be employed.
 In practice, these methods scale unfavorably with the number of correlated orbitals in a given system so that not all orbitals can be considered.
 As a result, a subset of orbitals (the so-called active orbital space) must be chosen so that all orbitals responsible for static correlation effects are included.
 In the past, this subset was selected manually, so that this flavor of electronic structure methods is not suited for a fully automatic exploration.

 We resolved this issue with the \textsc{SCINE autoCAS} program\cite{Stein2016, Stein2019} for automatically selecting the active space based on single-orbital entanglement entropies.
-We note that other very recent efforts have also targeted high-throughput multi-configurational calculations.\cite{king2022} For automated launch of multi-reference calculations in our work here, we developed a command-line version of \textsc{autoCAS} 2.0.0\cite{Morchen2022} as a Python3 module and integrated it into the AutoRXN workflow in such a way that it is started automatically once a T1 diagnostics is detected to be larger than 0.1 for one structure and for its connecting structures (reactant(s)--transition state--product(s)) in order to evaluate relative energies.
+We note that other very recent efforts have also targeted high-throughput multi-configurational calculations.\cite{king2022} For the automated launch of multi-reference calculations in our work here, we developed a command-line version of \textsc{autoCAS} 2.0.0\cite{Morchen2022} (\textit{cf.}, https://scine.ethz.ch/download/autocas) as a Python3 module and integrated it into the AutoRXN workflow in such a way that it is started automatically once a T1 diagnostics is detected to be larger than 0.1 for one structure and for its connecting structures (reactant(s)--transition state--product(s)) in order to evaluate relative energies.

 Once launched for a high-T1 molecular structure, \textsc{autoCAS} exploits a fast and non-converged complete-active-space (CAS) type calculation\cite{Stein2016} based on the density matrix renormalization group (DMRG) algorithm \cite{White1992, White1993, Baiardi2020} to identify strongly correlated orbitals for a CAS selection in a subsequent rigorous complete-active-space self-consistent field (CASSCF) calculation (based on standard CASSCF exact diagonalization techniques or on DMRG) with subsequent dynamic correlation treatment (typically by multi-reference perturbation theory).